google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 Using protos for fuzzing stateful APIs might be a bit slower and a bit more complicated than fuzzing action traces encoded as a sequence of bytes (as described [above](#example-grpc-api-fuzzer)).
-But this approach is more flexible and maintanable since the protobuf type is easier to extend and to understand than a custom byte encoding.
+But this approach is more flexible and maintainable since the protobuf type is easier to extend and to understand than a custom byte encoding.

+## Conclusions

+Structure-aware fuzzing is one of the "next big things" in program state exploration and vulnerability discovery.
+Probably as big as the coverage-guided fuzzing has been since the early 2000s.
+Admittedly, structure-aware fuzzing, at least as described in this document, requires substantial manual work for every input type.
+Finding ways to automate structure-aware fuzzing further is becoming a hot research topic.

 ## Related Links